Chapter 17 : The Art of Hanging Over

 "It's no problem.
 I have a good record.
 Better than you and Bea getting suspended or worse."

 "We used your cloak and you didn't even need to be there.
 Seriously, anything you want."

 He furrowed his brows.
 "Did you say theme park?"

 "Never mind."
 Albus ducked his head.
 Then Scorpius heard him mutter, "...darn, I was so sure."

 After a few more revolutions of the strobe-light chandelier, the scrawny boy pushed himself off the sofa.
 "You can come sit with us, you know."
 He gestured toward Fred and James, who were chatting on the rug.

 There were multiple ways Scorpius imagined responding to Albus' offer, but in the end, he didn't respond at all and wordlessly followed Albus to the fireside.

-The area required some finesse to get through the packed crowd without spilling any drinks.
+The crowded area required some finesse to get through without spilling any drinks.
 They had the fortune of catching the conga line, which had become the unofficial method of transport around the room.

 Scorpius caught the end of Fred's sentence before Fred shut up at the sight of him.

 "Don't change the subject on account of me."
 Scorpius sat himself atop an armrest behind James. "'sides, I knew you knew about Pox-B-Gon's bankruptcy.
 You really aren't subtle with the library research, Weasley."